caiobarbosa881/react-contact-form/README.md

 ## About the Project

-<p align="center">The objective is create a contact form with a lot of nice features and visual stuff</p>
+<p align="center">The objective is create a contact form with a lot of nice features and good visual stuff</p>

 ## Stacks/Technology